richafnu/Viva/Viva/glint/setup/focus-areas-managers-creating.md

 Switch from Opportunities, Strengths, and Other to share possibilities for improvement with your team.
 Use the **Choose** button to cue up Glint Suggested Actions and Resources.

 - Scroll down to see the suggestions.
 - Switch back and forth between drivers before settling on a Focus Area.
-Select **Remove** next to the item you are viewing, and then **Choose** next to another driver to consider.
+Select **Remove** next to the item you're viewing, and then **Choose** next to another driver to consider.
-- When your team agrees on their next step, select **+ Add Action Item** to add the actions and resources to the plan you are developing together.
+- When your team agrees on their next step, select **+ Add Action Item** to add the actions and resources to the plan you're developing together.
 - Select **Commit to Focus Area.** This information becomes part of your **Small Steps Forward** slide.
 Step 3 on **Manager Concierge** indicates completion by displaying a checkmark.
 The link in Step 4 now reads **View Focus Area.** You can access the link at any time.

 ## Edit a Focus Area plan